A Quantum Multiparty Packing Lemma and the Relay Channel: Conclusions

 Two alternative formulations of joint typicality were proposed in~\cite{dutil2011multiparty} and~\cite{drescher2013simultaneous}.
 In the first work, the author conjectured the existence of the jointly typical state that is close to an i.i.d.\ multiparty state but with marginals whose purities satisfy certain bounds.
 This notion of typicality was then used in the analysis of multiparty state merging and assisted entanglement distillation protocols.
 In the second work, the authors provided a similar statement for the one-shot case.
 Specifically, for a given multiparty state, they conjectured the existence of a state that is close to the initial state but has a min-entropy bounded by the smoothed min-entropy of the initial state for all marginals.
 In a follow up paper we will try to understand the relationship between these various notions of quantum joint typicality and whether Sen's results can be extended to prove the other notions or to realize the applications they are designed for.

 Also, as noted in the corresponding section, our protocol for the partial decode-forward bound is not a straightforward generalization of the classical protocol in~\cite{elgamal2011network}.
 Our algorithm involves a joint measurement of all the transmitted blocks instead of performing a backward decoding followed by a forward decoding as in the classical case.
-The problem arises from the fact that the classical protocol makes multiple measurements on a single system but also \emph{intermediate} measurements on other systems.
-Hence, a direct application of our packing lemma has to combine these different measurements and the intermediate ones into one joint measurement.
+The problem arises from the fact that the classical protocol makes both multiple measurements on a single system and also \emph{intermediate} measurements on other systems.
+Hence, a direct application of our packing lemma has to combine both the multiple measurements on the same system and the intermediate measurements into one joint measurement.
+This is done by applying Sen's one-shot joint typicality lemma on \emph{all} of the receiver's systems.
 This results in a set of inequalities for the rate region that has to be simplified to obtain the desired bound.
 This is a step that might be necessary in other applications of our packing lemma.

 There are still several interesting questions that remain open regarding quantum relay channels.
 The most obvious one is proving converses for the given achievability lower bounds.
 There are known converses for special classical relay channels, and it would be interesting to extend them to the quantum case as we did for semideterministic relay channels.
 Another, albeit less trivial, direction is to prove a quantum equivalent of the compress-forward lower bound~\cite{elgamal2011network}.
 We might need to analyze this in the entanglement assisted case since it is only then that a single-letter quantum rate-distortion theorem is known~\cite{datta2013quantum}.
 Another idea is to study networks of relay channels, where the relays are operating in series or in parallel.
 Some preliminary work was done in~\cite{jin2012lower}, and the most general notion of this in the classical literature is a multicast network~\cite{elgamal2011network}.
 Lastly, relay channels with feedback would also be interesting to investigate.